jimklimov/fty-alert-flexible/README.md

 # fty-alert-flexible

-This 42ITy agent listen for metrics and produces an alerts.
+This 42ITy agent listen for metrics and produces alerts.
+Pattern subscription about METRICS stream is defined by 'malamute/metrics_pattern' key in fty-alert-flexible.cfg configuration file.
 Rules for creating alerts are specified with json and lua.
 All rule files are loaded from one directory specified by command line parameter.
 File has to have a `.rule` extension.
 Some example rule files are